njdelapaz/kings-market-databases-project/README.md

 ## to run cloud proxy
+first download gcloud and login with `gcloud auth application-default login` this logs you into your google account and should let you access the gcloud stuff from your computer

-download cloud proxy to somewhere run it with this:
+then download cloud proxy to somewhere (anywhere really) run it with this:

 for windows: `.\cloud-sql-proxy.exe kings-market-491600:us-east4:kings-market-db --port 3306`